BiplabRout/jenkins-learning/README.md

 2. Create the ssh key inside the folder location remote-host-iamge : ssh-keygen -f remote_key
 3. Come to the parent location(where docker-compose file is located) and Build the image :  docker-compose build
-4. [For setting up SSH Connection from jenkins to remote_host system] Copy the remote_key file to the location /var/lib/docker/volumes/jenkins-jenkins-data/_data/
+4. [For setting up SSH Connection from jenkins to remote_host system] create a folder with name "ansible" in the location /var/lib/docker/volumes/jenkins-jenkins-data/_data/ Copy the remote_key file to the location /var/lib/docker/volumes/jenkins-jenkins-data/_data/ansible
                                  or
-   docker cp ./remote-host-image/remote_key myjenkins:/var/jenkins_home/
+   docker cp ./remote-host-image/remote_key myjenkins:/var/jenkins_home/ansible

    Login to the jenkins container :  docker exec -u 0 -it myjenkins bash (using root) change owner permission : chown jenkins:jenkins /var/jenkins_home/remote_key

-4. [For setting up the ansible in the jenkins container] : Here using ansible we are trying to perform activity in the remote_host system
+4. [For setting up the ansible in the jenkins container] : Here using ansible we are trying to perform activity in the remote_host system create a folder with name "ansible" in the location /var/lib/docker/volumes/jenkins-jenkins-data/_data/ (only if the folder is not avalaible )
-   Copy the hosts file to the location /var/lib/docker/volumes/jenkins-jenkins-data/_data/
+   Copy the hosts file to the location /var/lib/docker/volumes/jenkins-jenkins-data/_data/ansible
                                or
-   docker cp ./jenkins-ansible/hosts  myjenkins:/var/jenkins_home/        [myjenkins ---> jenkins container name set in docker compose file]
+   docker cp ./jenkins-ansible/hosts  myjenkins:/var/jenkins_home/ansible        [myjenkins ---> jenkins container name set in docker compose file]

    Cpoy the ansible.cfg file to the location /var/lib/docker/volumes/jenkins-jenkins-data/_data
                            or